jeannemtl/beem/README.md

 In the project file ensure that .env.local in root, is set to "local" on both items ENVIRONMENT="local"
 NEXT_PUBLIC_ENVIRONMENT="local"

+Go back to the hardhat.config file and now uncomment out the mumbai parts

 Run
 >> npx hardhat run scripts/deploy.js --network mumbai